pablodecm/phd_thesis/src/103_chapter_3.md

 of reconstructed variables, they are not regarded at all when the automatic multi-variate techniques described in [Chapter @sec:machine_learning] are applied to construct complex non-linear observables.
-This issue is address by the method proposed in [Chapter @sec:inferno].
+This issue is addressed by the method proposed in [Chapter @sec:inferno].

 #### Data-Driven Estimation {#sec:data_driven}